colo-o/colo-o/README.md

 I'm Steven Anaya, a Colombian nice guy that is *continuously improving* himself 😁

-Also, I'm a Fullstack Software Engineer that has been working on startups for 5+ years. 🚀
+Also, I'm a Staff Software Engineer that has been working on startups for 8+ years. 🚀

 Last but not least, I 💛 to lead teams and help people.